LucasBehrendt/gamers-ground/README.md

 - **Solution:** The method get_short_name on the User model was used to retrieve the first name.
 Since there is no corresponding method for last name, a simple custom one was added to the profile model which returns the user's last name.
 By then prepopulating the fields one at a time, no issues remain, and users can choose to have only first or last name, or have no name saved at all.

+When placing an order at checkout, the save info for signed in users had no effect on the process, and the users info would be saved even if the box was unchecked.
+This was due to the JavaScript handling the checkbox and setting it to false if unchecked, and true if checked.
+When passed to the python code in the webhook handler, these values would be evaluated as strings of 'false' or 'true' which, of course, both as truthy.
+The if statement checking the save_info values therefore always evaluated to true, and the info would be saved either way.

+- **Solution:** A simple solution of using the python if statement to check if save_info == 'true' explicitly was implemented and solved the issue completely.

 ## Known/Unfixed Bugs

 A few small bugs haven't been able to be fixed, mostly due to time constraints.
 However, these bugs are in no way crucial to the UX and the overall feel of the project.
 Since other bugs that was considered more important existed, those were prioritized.